not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * There is currently no library to convert between different office document formats.
 * The [`beancount` data format](https://docs.google.com/document/d/1wAMVrKIA2qtRGmoVDSUBJGmYZSygUaR0uOMW1GV3YE0/edit) has no parser or emitter libraries yet.
     * A builder interface for a higher-level emission API would also be nice.
+* There is no pure-Rust solution for QR decoding.
+The only other crate that handles QR decoding is the [`quirc`](https://crates.io/crates/quirc) crate, which uses C bindings.

 #### Personal information management